 Fig. 1: The prostate gland is found below the urinary bladder deep in the male pelvis

 As men get older, their prostate glands will invariably enlarge in size, resulting in one or more possible problems: (1) mechanical obstruction of the prostatic urethra and bladder outlet, leading to slow urinary stream, difficulty starting urination and incomplete bladder emptying; (2) inflammation of the prostate (known as prostatitis), where patients may experience urgent and frequent urination, pelvic discomfort or blood in the urine; and (3) cancerous change within the prostate gland, which if undetected may gradually then spread outside the prostate to the nearby lymph nodes and thereafter the bony skeleton.

-In men above the age of fifty years, progressive enlargement (hyperplasia) of the prostate gland often causes mechanical blockage to the prostatic channel and bladder outlet.
-This results in symptoms of difficulty starting urination, slow urinary stream, and sensation of incomplete bladder emptying.
-If ignored long enough, such patients are likely to develop inability to pass urine (acute urinary retention), bladder stones, recurrent urinary infections, and eventually obstructive kidney damage1.
+In men above the age of fifty, progressive enlargement (hyperplasia) of the prostate gland often causes a mechanical blockage to the prostatic channel and bladder outlet.
+This results in symptoms of difficulty starting urination, slow urinary stream, and a sensation of incomplete bladder emptying.
+If left ignored for a long period of time, patients are likely to develop the inability to pass urine (acute urinary retention), bladder stones, recurrent urinary infections, and eventually obstructive kidney damage1.

 Fig 2: Uroflowmetry, where male patients urinate into a special device that allows measurement of the urine flow rate.